tylerbcrawford/monsterr-media-server/CONTRIBUTING.md

 ### Testing

 * Write unit tests for new features
-* Ensure all tests pass before submitting PR
+* Ensure all tests pass before submitting changes
 * Include integration tests when appropriate
 * Test on multiple platforms if possible